STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 Application specific component example
 --------------------------------------

-In this section we assume to have a simple application component which exposes one member function as a component action.
+This section assumes there is a simple application component that exposes one member function as a component action.
 The header file ``app_server.hpp`` declares the C++ type to be exposed as a component.
 This type has a member function ``print_greeting()``, which is exposed as an action